oxen-io/lokinet/readme.md

 Also read the [Public Testing Guide](https://lokidocs.com/Lokinet/Guides/PublicTestingGuide/#1-lokinet-installation) for installation and other helpful information.

-## Running on Linux

-**DO NOT RUN AS ROOT**, run as normal user.
-This requires the binary to have the proper setcaps set by `make install` on the binary.
+### Create default config

-to run as client:
+to configure as client:

     $ lokinet -g
     $ lokinet-bootstrap
-    $ lokinet

-to run as relay:
+to configure as relay:

     $ lokinet -r -g
     $ lokinet-bootstrap

+## Running on Linux

+**DO NOT RUN AS ROOT**, run as normal user.
+This requires the binary to have the proper setcaps set by `make install` on the binary.

+to run, after you create default config:

     $ lokinet

 ## Running on MacOS/UNIX/BSD